 On the employer side of the equation, AtWork has three specialized divisions: AtWork Personnel for administrative and light industrial temporary and recruitment service (temp, temp-to-hire, and direct hire); AtWork Medical for medical recruitment services focused on recruiting medical, home healthcare, and senior care professionals; and AtWork Search executive recruitment services for recruiting management-level professionals across a range of industries.

-This company currently ranks #88 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1986 and franchising since 1992, the number of locations has risen in recent years to the current total of 95, of which only one is company-owned and all of which are located in the U.S.
+This company currently ranks #363 (a giant drop from last year’s position of #88) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1986 and franchising since 1992, the number of locations has risen in recent years to the current total of 93 (two less than last year’s total), of which only one is company-owned and all are located in the U.S.

 6. Sanford Rose Associates (SRA) International